frappe/erpnext_documentation/user/manual/en/erpnext_integration/woocommerce_integration.md

 Using WooCommerce Integration, the system creates Sales Orders in ERPNext for the orders created on WooCommerce using the WooCommerce webhook.

-While creating the sales order, if Customer or Item is missing in ERPNext, the system will create new Customer/Item by using the respective details from WooCommerce order details.
+While creating the sales order, if Customer or Item is missing in ERPNext, the system will create new Customer/Item by using the respective details from WooCommerce order data.
 It also creates Address linked to the Customer using the shipping details from the order data.

 ## 1. How to setup?